 - Make sure you have a paddle that’s matched to your body size.
 Read my post on choosing the right size.
 One that’s too big or too small will make it very tough to paddle without pain or struggle.

 Paddle boarding is a great workout, just like we talk about in our scuba and snorkeling posts here.
 All of these water sports use multiple muscle groups for balance and movement.
 Even jet skiers require good core muscles for balance, support and to counter G-forces when turning to avoid getting tossed off.
-Exercising for paddle boarding, scuba and snorkeling is a great way to stay in shape and improve your stamina.
-Be sure to check out those sections of the board when you’re ready to take on another water activity.
-You can even paddle board out to snorkel or scuba then paddle back.
-Just don’t overdo it.
+Which is better exercise, paddle boarding or running?

 So follow the health tips in several of our other posts, learn a new water sport if you wish, then get out there.
 Stay safe and, regardless of which activities you choose to try, make them fun!